-Ex-Rep. Joe Walsh to challenge Trump in 2020 GOP primary
+Ex-Rep. Joe Walsh making longshot GOP challenge to Trump

 Walsh told Obama to “watch out” on Twitter in July 2016 after five police officers were killed in Dallas.
 Just days before Trump’s 2016 win over Hillary Clinton, Walsh tweeted: “On November 8th, I’m voting for Trump.
 On November 9th, if Trump loses, I’m grabbing my musket.
 You in?”
 Walsh later said on Twitter that he was referring to “acts of civil disobedience.”

-Walsh said his 2016 vote for Trump was actually against Clinton and faulted Trump for his unwillingness to confront Russian President Vladimir Putin.

-“He encouraged Russian interference in the 2016 election, and he refuses to take foreign threats seriously as we enter the 2020 election.
-That’s reckless,” Walsh wrote.
-“For three years, he has been at war with our federal law enforcement and intelligence agencies, as he embraces tyrants abroad and embarrasses our allies.
-That’s un-American.”
+“I helped create Trump.
+There’s no doubt about that, the personal, ugly politics.
+I regret that.
+And I’m sorry for that,” he said.

-Associated Press writers Tom Davies in Indianapolis and Steve Peoples in New York contributed to this report.
+Davies reported from Indianapolis.
+AP National Political Writer Steve Peoples in New York contributed to this report.